 The RPP is a growing plan, with member participation increasing over time.
 An increase in the number of plan participants adds to pension liabilities over time.
-At July 1, 2019, total member participation was 20,282, which includes members of the former RPP(OISE) plan.
-The chart below shows the active members of the RPP categorized by active, retired, terminated/vested, and suspended/exempt/pending.
+At July 1, 2021, total member participation was 21,939, which includes members of the former RPP(OISE) plan.
+The chart below shows the members of the RPP categorized by active and disabled, retired and beneficiaries, terminated/vested, and suspended/exempt/pending.
 In addition, all members of the former RPP(OISE) plan are shown separately for years prior to 2014 (pre-merger).